ervandew/eclim/src/doc/content/guides/java/ivy/classpath.rst

 Updating .classpath
 -------------------

-Once you have performed the :ref:`initial setup <ivyrepo>`, updating the Eclipse ``.classpath`` file is as easy as saving your ivy.xml file (:w) and letting eclim do the rest.
+Once you have performed the :ref:`initial setup <:ivyrepo>`, updating the Eclipse ``.classpath`` file is as easy as saving your ivy.xml file (:w) and letting eclim do the rest.